 If you are using imiquimod for actinic keratosis or basal cell carcinoma

-- Some people find using an emollient (moisturiser) on the skin around the damaged areas helps to keep the skin supple and moist.
+- Some people find using a moisturiser (an emollient) on the skin around the damaged areas helps to keep the skin supple and moist.
 Moisturisers can be applied several times a day if required.

 - There is some general advice which will help prevent any further sun damage to your skin.
 Avoid being out in the sun between 11 am and 3 pm.
 Always use a broad-spectrum sunscreen with an SPF of 30 or higher, and which protects against both UVB and UVA light.
 Apply plenty of the sunscreen and re-apply it regularly, particularly after swimming and if you are sweating a lot.
 Do not use sunbeds.